MicrosoftDocs/dynamics-365-customer-engagement/ce/unified-service-desk/configure-unified-service-desk-use-dynamics-365-knowledge.md

   - D365USD
 ---

-# Configure Unified Service Desk to use Dynamics 365
+# Configure Unified Service Desk to use Dynamics 365 for Customer Engagement
 The **KM Control** and **Unified Interface KM Control** type of hosted controls expose a bunch of events and action calls to configure an integrated experience for your agents to easily search for knowledge base articles in [!INCLUDE[pn_crm_shortest](../includes/pn-crm-shortest.md)] from within [!INCLUDE[pn_unified_service_desk](../includes/pn-unified-service-desk.md)], and then perform various actions on the search result items.

 ::: moniker range="dynamics-usd-3"